-Additional Prohibited Behavior
+C. Additional Prohibited Behavior

 Behavior that is not unlawful may nevertheless be unacceptable for the educational environment or the workplace.
-Demeaning or otherwise harmful actions are prohibited, particularly if directed at personal characteristics including socioeconomic level regardless of whether the personal characteristic is protected by law.
+Demeaning or otherwise harmful actions are prohibited, particularly if directed at personal characteristics including, but not limited to, socioeconomic level, sexual orientation, perceived sexual orientation or gender identity.